Orchestral musicians 'living on breadline'

 "Wages are increasingly depressed," said Michael Kidd, who plays French horn with the City of Birmingham Symphony Orchestra.

-"If it continues in that direction, its not going to remain a viable career option."
+"If it continues in that direction, it's not going to remain a viable career option."

 The 29-year-old, who played at the wedding of the Duke and Duchess of Cambridge, receiving a piece of wedding cake from Prince Charles as a thank you gift, told the BBC that many musicians were also saddled with debt.